steveicarus/iverilog/README.txt

 	    If compiling on AMD64 systems, this enables the compilation of 32bit compatible vvp (vvp32) and the vpi modules that match.

+	--enable-suffix
+	--enable-suffix=<your-suffix>
+	--disable-suffix
+	    Enable/disable changing the names of install files to use a suffix string so that this version or install can co- exist with other versions.
+This renames the installed commands (iverilog, iverilog-vpi, vvp) and the installed library files and include directory so that installations with the same prefix but different suffix are guaranteed to not interfere with each other.

 2.2.1 Special AMD64 Instructions